The best way to start this discussion is to answer the following question: What is feedback in the workplace?

 Negative feedback focuses on things that have already happened in the past and is given to evaluate those things from a time perspective to prevent such things from happening again.

 Providing negative types of feedback will help you and your employees focus on doing the right things in the right way, instead of repeating futile tasks.

 First and foremost, positive feedback is not sugarcoating!

 Positive feedback focuses on good things that happened in the past that are worth praise and should be continued in future efforts.

 It is crucial to remember that positive feedback though easier to give than a negative equivalent shouldn’t be overused.
 Instead, it should be only given when needed and should be balanced with negative feedback not to let your employees drift away.

 To prevent positive feedback from happening over and over (damn, you’ve got good employees) simply give praise when you want to spontaneously compliment one of your staffers.
-Yet, when you want to give positive feedback, back it up with accurate data and give it regularly, providing your employees with a truthful source of information in a workplace allows you to create complete feedback for everyone.
+Yet, when you want to give positive feedback, give it regularly, and back it up with accurate data, sometimes even from outside your business.
+Having a reliable external source of information in a workplace allows you to create complete feedback for everyone.

-Negative feedforward is much like negative types of feedback but instead of focusing on past performance, it focuses on what behavior and actions should be dropped.
+Negative feedforward is much like negative types of feedback but instead of focusing on past performance, it focuses on the behavior and actions that should be dropped immediately.